 I really wanted to like the Dyson but it just wasn’t meant to be.
 If you’re only picking up dirt and pet hair in a small apartment, the Dyson might work for you.
 It’s great for small jobs but can’t really handle anything more than that.

 I’ve heard good things about the Shark brand from a few different sources.
 It seems to have some serious word-of-mouth cred.
 On those strolls down the Costco aisle it was usually the vacuum I gravitated toward.
-My hope was that it would go down in price for the holidays but unfortunately that never happened.
-But since it was my first choice, it was the first one I purchased.
+My hope was that it would go down in price for the holidays but, unfortunately, that never happened.
+Since it was my first choice, it was the first one I purchased.

 - Great Suction– This Shark vacuum is a power house considering it’s only running on a battery.
 My impression of cordless vacuums in general was that they just weren’t powerful enough to do any real cleaning.
 The Shark dispelled that myth for me right away.
 It’s got a lot of suction power.
 It’s not as powerful as my heavy duty corded vacuum but it’s pretty darn close.